yjg30737/pyqt-database-example/README.md

 Because one of QSortFilterProxyModel's function(setFilterRegularExpression) requires at least 5.12.
 This is indeed very convinient function so you don't have to worry.

+Also you can use this in PyQt6 or PySide6, if you change all of "import PyQt5" in whole repo.

 ## Setup
 `python -m pip install git+https://github.com/yjg30737/pyqt-database-example.git --upgrade`